IngyinMay/aspNote/logging.md

 ``GlobalContext.Properties["LoggerFilePath"] = Environment.CurrentDirectory.Replace("\\bin\\Debug", "");``

 <h4>Step 4: Test if the log files created</h4>
-Add the following lines in the IndexModel() of the Index.cshtml.cs page:
+Add the following lines in the IndexModel() of the Index.cshtml.cs page: or in HomeController.cs

 ```cs
 _logger.LogDebug("Hey, this is a DEBUG message.");